MichaIng/DietPi-Docs/docs/software/social.md

     - Database Host = `localhost`
     - Table Prefix = `wp_`

-    !!! info "Actively fill all fields!"
+    !!! note "Actively fill all fields!"
         You need to fill out every dialog field although it seems like they are already set.
-In the example screenshot the global application password is `dietpi`.

         ![WordPress database initialization dialog](../assets/images/dietpi-software-social-wordpress-initialdialog.jpg){: width="350" height="274" loading="lazy"}

+        **Remark**: In the example screenshot the global application password is `dietpi`.

 ## Single File PHP Gallery